stew-anderson/blog/_posts/2025-09-24-technology-strategy-is-business-strategy.markdown

 | More complex state management<br />*Higher maintenance overhead, more architectural decisions*| Simpler architecture<br />*Lower long-term maintenance costs, faster feature delivery* |
 | Larger ecosystem<br />*More third-party options, but decision fatigue* 						| Focused, curated ecosystem<br />*Less choice paralysis, but potential vendor lock-in* |

 Ok, that table will probably have raised a few eyebrows any frontend team, but you can see in this example how a straightforward technical decision for a framework looks more like a decision about **hiring strategy, operational costs and competitive positioning**.
-The technology is just the surface layer and illustrates a technical decision almost always hides a business layer beneath it.
+This example is just one lens, stepping back you'll see the technology is the surface layer and illustrates a technical decision almost always hides a business layer beneath it.

 ### The business aspects of every tech decision
 Every tech decision carries a business abstraction: costs, risks, customer impact, talent, and strategic alignment.